|

 5) A

-particular week.
-If you plan on using a substitute coach please
+your game a particular week.
+If you plan on using a

 6) While

-accepted, absentee ownership will not.
-Any team that makes a
+will be accepted, absentee ownership will not.
+Any team

-removed from the league for this reason without a written warning
+league for this reason without a written warning first.

-first.
-Emergencies come up and certain situations arise that are
+Emergencies come up and certain situations arise that

 Schedule